zzhangjii/learning-library/ziplabs/adw-provisioning/README.md

      * **Database Name**: `ADWFINANCE`
      * **CPU Core Count**: `1`
      * **Storage (TB)**:  `1`
      * **Administrator Credentials**: Create a password for the ADMIN user of the service instance.
-You'll need this password in the upcoming steps to sign into the service console, download the credential wallet, and connect to the database from Oracle SQL Developer.
+You'll need this password in the upcoming steps to download the credential wallet and connect to the database from Oracle SQL Developer.
      * **License Type**: `My organization already owns Oracle database software licenses`
      * **Tags**: (Optional) You don't need to enter anything here.
 7. Click the **Create Autonomous Data Warehouse** button to start provisioning the instance.